TalhaR/TalhaR/README.md

 ### 👋🏼 Hey There!

-I'm [Talha Rahman](https://www.linkedin.com/in/talha-rahman).
-I try my best to code things, but I mostly just say ~~bad~~ jokes.
+I'm Talha.
+I like to code stuff, but mostly just say ~~bad~~ jokes.

-Supposedly, it's a pleasure to connect with me on Linkedin 😎
+Supposedly, it's a pleasure to connect with me on [Linkedin](https://www.linkedin.com/in/talha-rahman) 😎

 <details>
 <summary>Expand: About Me...</summary>